Exercises You Can Do With a Bosu® Ball

 We can't forget the legs in this list either, and lunges are a great way to go about it.
 It's best to have your back foot on the Bosu® ball since that's where most of the instability will come from, and that’s what we’re looking for.
 Your core really will thank you for it.
 Just make sure you swap legs and get an equal workout to avoid training imbalances.

 The final Bosu® ball exercise we'll look at to finish off the list is the Bosu® squat.
-Squats as we always say are one of the best compound exercises you can do, especially for your lower body.
+As we always say, squats are one of the best compound exercises you can do, especially for your lower body.
 Adding a Bosu® ball makes them difficult, to say the least, but incredibly effective for hitting every muscle involved even harder.
 As you change your centre of gravity, the balancing and core activation hits new levels, and you'll get a seriously challenging workout.
 It's all worth it in the end.

-All of these exercises are great ingredients for a core workout, as well as working the other major muscle groups you're using in each exercise.
-For more core exercises, check out our 5 exercises for a powerful core article here
+All of these exercises are great ingredients for a core workout and work the other major muscle groups you're using in each exercise.
+For more core exercises, check out our 5 exercises for a powerful core article here.

 These are just a taste of the potential the Bosu® ball offers you.
 There is a huge number out there, and if you get creative, you really can change your core game long term.
 For more exercises like these, check out the Bosu® website here.